January 13, 2020 k-2-measurement-and-data, 3-5-measurement-and-data, 6-8-ratios-and-proportional-relationships, other-seasonal

 By: Jeff Todd

 This is a great math activity to use around Presidents' Day (in February), but you could do it at any time of the year!
-The idea for this Presidents' Day activity is very simple—students can easily learn how to construct these line plots based on the lengths of the presidents’ first and last names.
+The idea for this Presidents' Day activity is very simple—students construct line plots based on the lengths of various presidents’ first and last names.
 So, whether you are looking for a great activity for Presidents’ Day or just working in your classroom or with your team on a unit about presidents, this free line plot activity PDF is for you!
 It is quick and easy to get you going and doesn’t require any extra supplies.

 U.S. Presidents Line Plot Activity PDF